Two weeks ago, Angela went to her therapist’s office for her regular appointment. This week, it happened over a secure video chat.

 Another issue is that it’s difficult for consumers to have confidence in how effective an app might be.
 Many mental health apps market themselves by citing scientific studies.
 “But these studies are often of lower quality, like comparing apples to oranges,” Torous says.
 That’s not to say that the apps are harmful, but the marketing might overpromise.
 A 2019 study in the Journal of Medical Internet Research found that less than 2% of app makers’ claims were evidence-based, and that more than 50% of claims about easing anxiety or depression could not be substantiated.
 “A lot of them say they’re based on cognitive behavioral therapy,” he says.
 “But we don’t know how they’re translating that.
 It’s like saying ‘If you love the books, the movie is going to be great!’”

 Nevertheless, the relaxation of HIPAA rules around privacy means apps are uniquely poised to make a dent in mental health care.
 It should make teletherapy more attractive not only for consumers but for providers, potentially widening access.

 And there is some evidence that apps with a human being at the other end can be pretty effective.
 The 2019 study found that when an app involved therapy or other interaction with another person, engagement rates rose, and people found more benefit than if they simply listened to a recording or tracked their mood, says Torous.

-It’s still unclear what the future of mental health care will be in a world where self-isolation might last months and the only way we can connect with others is via a digital device.
+It’s still unclear what the future of mental health care will be in a world where self-isolation might last for long period and the only way we can connect with others is via a digital device.
 Smartphones aren’t just a potential gateway to mental health care; they could also radically transform what it means to go to the doctor’s office.

 What is clear is that the relaxation of HIPAA constraints could lead someone who might not otherwise have been comfortable seeking mental health care to do so through a digital device for the first time.
 At such a stressful time, that might be enough.